-- Training on sustainability of maize based cropping system. - Imparting knowledge to the farmers on diseases/ pests common to maize cultivation. - Overnight in Pusa.
+- Training on the sustainability of the maize-based cropping system. - Imparting knowledge to the farmers on diseases/ pests common to maize cultivation - Overnight in Pusa.

-Day 6: New Delhi.
+Day 6: New Delhi

-- Visit to local farms in nearby New Delhi. - Interaction with local farmers regarding technical issues in maize production. - Understand the factors influencing production, marketing and trade.
+- Visit to local farms in nearby New Delhi. - Interaction with local farmers regarding technical issues in maize production. - Understand the factors influencing production, marketing, and trade.

-Day 7: IARI Pusa, New Delhi.
+Day 7: IARI Pusa, New Delhi

-- Visit to various departments of IARI. - Imparting knowledge on different research projects. - Visit to IARI farms for practical exposure on different crops.
+- Visit to various departments of IARI - Imparting knowledge on different research projects. - Visit to IARI farms for practical exposure on different crops.

-- Training and developing understanding on bio controls and organic production at NCIPM, Pusa. - Exposure to disease and pest resistant varieties for different agro climatic conditions. - Visit to indo Israel project.
+- Training and developing an understanding of biocontrols and organic production at NCIPM, Pusa. - Exposure to disease and pest resistant varieties for different agro-climatic conditions. - Visit to Indo-Israel project.

-Day 9: New Delhi.
+Day 9: New Delhi